icure/medtech-docs/sdks/intro.md

 # Introduction

+{{#medtech}}
+## What is iCure for Medtech ?
+{{/medtech}}
+{{#ehrlite}}
-## What is iCure ?
+## What is iCure for EHR Lite ?
+{{/ehrlite}}

 *iCure* is a trustable service ensuring the privacy of your patient medical data thanks to [end-to-end encryption](explanations/encryption/introduction.mdx), meaning your users are the only ones who decide who can access their data.

+{{#medtech}}
+iCure lets you focus on the core features that are going to make your medical device solution successful: the user experience of your app, your algorithm, … while offloading to us the management of your data store, the monitoring of your solution, the release management of the apis, the security of the data.
+{{/medtech}}
+{{#ehrlite}}
+iCure acts as a complete backend for your EHR solution and provides you with a very flexible data model that provides a high level of customisation while guaranteeing that interoperability in standard formats like FHIR will be straightforward.
+{{/ehrlite}}

-iCure helps you to manage the encrypted data by providing a series of easy-to-use tools :
+iCure helps you manage the encrypted data by providing a series of easy-to-use tools :
 - The **iCure Back-End** allows you to save your data into the databases and manage the access control to it based on the access rules you defined in your app.
 - The [**iCure Cockpit Web Portal**](../cockpit/intro) allows you to create your solutions, your databases and